 - Supplemental Security Income (SSI or Title 16 benefits).

-Because of its name, it is a common misconception that must apply for “Disability Insurance” if you are disabled.
+Because of its name, it is a common misconception that you must apply for “Disability Insurance” if you are disabled.
 Actually, both programs provide disability benefits.

-What is Disability Insurance Benefits (DIB)?
+What is Social Security Disability Insurance Benefits?

 Generally, Disability Insurance Benefits are based on your payroll contribution to Social Security.
-To qualify for DIB, you have to have earned enough Social Security credits, in the right time frame, by paying into Social Security through payroll taxes.
+To qualify for SSDI, you have to have earned enough Social Security credits, in the right time frame, by paying into Social Security through payroll taxes.

 There are several circumstances in which you may not have enough credits for Social Security Disability Insurance:

 - If you have never worked.